 Autoimmune Paleo Dinner Rolls

-Feel like a normal person again this holiday season with these autoimmune paleo friendly dinner rolls.
+Feel like a normal person again this holiday season with these AIP (autoimmune paleo) friendly dinner rolls.
 Nothing like soaking up gravy with one of these!

 Prep time: 10 minutes